mrkaland95/inf226-oblig2/README.md

 I.e have a form that would display all the messages sent to the currently logged in user, with the recipient, time stamp etc.

-Currently the home/message page doesen't really work, but the methods for the API are more or less implemented.
+Huge caveat though, the main function of the server isn't really functioning, i.e the message board that is supposed to show all the messages etc.

 Admittedly i'd have like to have implemented more/better, but simply did not have the time.